Legal Things to Think About When Selling a Rental Property with Tenants

 Can I sell a rental property with tenants still living in Connecticut?

 Yes, you can sell a rental property even if tenants live there.
-The new owner must follow the lease terms, allowing tenants to stay until the lease ends.
+The new owner must honor the lease terms and allow tenants to remain until the lease ends.

 What happens to the tenant’s lease if the property is sold?